opensourcestories/opensourcestories.org/content/stories/2021/samson-goddy.md

 ## Growing a new nexus of open source leadership

-**Amanda Casari:** I also love how — not just the professional paid growth — but it also seems like a lot of the folks who you introduced me to, and who I met, there's also been this really wonderful change in everybody's interaction in leadership positions.
+**amanda casari:** I also love how — not just the professional paid growth — but it also seems like a lot of the folks who you introduced me to, and who I met, there's also been this really wonderful change in everybody's interaction in leadership positions.
 You know, you and I had this conversation early on, that it wasn't just a billion users, your goal wasn't even a billion developers but also fundamentally changing who has a voice and who gets to be a leader, not only in technology, but in open source ecosystems.

 **Samson Goddy:** I think that was now the exact same thing that we were trying to optimize within the conference — bring in people like yourself and people in the industry that have done amazing work, and then, also, people listen to people that look like them, for people that care about the racial side.
 I'm a very generic person.
 But there's a lot of things that people care about.
 We listened, you know?
 We did a lot of polls about “Why would you care about coming to the conference?
 Why would you want to come to sit with us for two days?
 We'll listen.”